Louiseskinner01/project1-lskinner/README.md

 ### Typography
 For the development of this project I have chosen to utilise Google fonts as they provide font styles that meet the design requirements for accessibility and user-experience.
-I imported the following fonts into my css stylesheet;
-- Pacifico
-- Monserrat
-- Outift
-Each othe above fonts have been stored on a variable and have a back-up font incase the browser doesn't support the gogole font.
-The back-up fonts I have chosen are;
+I imported the following fonts into my css stylesheet, each font having a a back-up font incase the browser doesn't support the gogole font.
-- Cursive
+- "Pacifico",  Cursive;
-- Sans-serif
+- "Monserrat", Sans-serif;
-- Serif
+- "Outift", Serif;

 <img width="600" alt="typography" src="https://github.com/user-attachments/assets/a9b32530-5b1f-4e8c-ad53-02d2a76296a6"/>

+- I have assigned Monseratte to be my primary font which is the main font for the body.
+- Pacifico has been used for special headings to draw attention to partocular peices of content.
+- Outfit has been assigned as a secondary font for all other content.
 ## Features
 ### Navigation
 The FWL website has a responsive navigation bar that utilises Boostrap 5 components.
 It has been customised to using the branding colours of FWL (which are Red, Black & White) to ensure the branding logo pops.
 The navbar has a simplistic approach, leaning into a clean and modernised look.
 The FWL company logo links to the bookings form where users can fill in their details and select from a list of reasons for contact.
 The booking form also features a text-box where the user can write additional information to be acompany the form.